The Holonomy of Optimal Mass Transport: The Gaussian-Linear Case: Sub-Riemannian Geometry of Linear Transport

 To achieve our first goal, we rephrase our question, and ask instead as to whether any two elements $\factor_{\text{in}}$ and $\factor_{\text{fn}}$ in $\text{GL}^+(n)$ can be joined by a horizontal curve $\Phi_.$, i.e. the horizontal lift of a curve $\Sigma_.$ in the base space.
 Clearly, a positive answer implies that $\text{Hol}(\Sigma)= \text{SO}(n,\Sigma_{\text{ref}})$, for every $\Sigma\in\text{Sym}^+(n)$.
 The following proposition provides such an answer.

 \begin{prop} Let $\factor_{\text{in}},\factor_{\text{fn}}\in \text{GL}^+(n)$.
-Then, there exists a horizontal curve $\factor_{\cdot}:[0,1]\rightarrow \text{GL}^+(n)$ such that $\factor_0=\factor_{\text{in}}$ and $\factor_1=\factor_{\text{fn}}$. \end{prop} {\bf Proof:} The proposition follows directly from the Chow-Rashevskii theorem, provided that the horizontal sub-bundle is \emph{bracket-generating}, i.e. satisfies the H\"ormander condition \cite{agrachev2019comprehensive}.
-The latter assertion follows from the observation that if $A,B\in\text{Sym}(n)$, then the commutator of the two vector fields $\dot\factor^A_t:=A\factor_t$ and $\dot\factor^B_t=B\factor_t$ is
+Then, there exists a horizontal curve $\factor_{\cdot}:[0,1]\rightarrow \text{GL}^+(n)$ such that $\factor_0=\factor_{\text{in}}$ and $\factor_1=\factor_{\text{fn}}$. \end{prop} \begin{proof} The proposition follows directly from the Chow-Rashevskii theorem, provided that the horizontal sub-bundle is \emph{bracket-generating}, i.e., satisfies the H\"ormander condition \cite{agrachev2019comprehensive}.
+The latter assertion follows from the observation that if $A,B\in\text{Sym}(n)$, then the commutator of the two vector fields $\dot\factor^A_t:=A\factor_t$ and $\dot\factor^B_t=B\factor_t$ is {\bm{[} \bm{[}} {\bm{]} \bm{]}}

-where $[\cdot,\cdot]$ denotes the Lie-bracket.
-Any matrix $M\in\mathbb{R}^{n\times n}$ can be written as the sum of its symmetric part, say, $A$ and its skew symmetric part $S$.
-In turn, any skew symmetric part can be written as a finite sum of the commutators of symmetric matrices, i.e.,
+where $[\cdot,\cdot]$ denotes the Lie-bracket between vector fields \tcb{and $\bleft\cdot,\cdot\bright$ denotes the matrix commutator; note the apparent reversal in order, as compared to the Lie bracket.} Any matrix $P\in\mathbb{R}^{n\times n}$ can be written as the sum of its symmetric part, say, $S$ and its skew symmetric matrix $A$.
+In turn, any skew symmetric part can be written as the commutator of two symmetric matrices, i.e.,